LEARN

 Finding a skin cancer clinic to serve your needs

-Spot Check Clinic is a skin cancer and skin health clinic located in the Melbourne CBD.
+Spot Check Clinic is a skin cancer and aesthetic skin health clinic located in the Melbourne CBD.

 If you have a spot of particular concern, we will try to examine it within two working days, even if this means before or after hours or working through lunch.